 Learning how to make beet chips is super simple and a great way to enjoy beets if you don't like them roasted or fresh!
-These beet chips are made with coconut oil, so you can enjoy them guilt free!
+These homemade beet chips are fried in coconut oil for a healthy snack the whole family will love!

 I just knew that I would love the taste of fresh beets, especially since I'm completely in love with their rich, scarlet color...
 Here are a few of the final beets we harvested!